top of page

 Have you ever looked at the stars at night?
 Are they all competing for your attention?
 On a truly dark night, you will see billions of stars trying to compete for your focus.

 Voyagers traditionally relied on the North Star to navigate the ocean.
 If modern technology fails, you cannot navigate by boat without using the stars.
-The North Star allows sailors to navigate dark ocean nights without getting lost.
+The North Star stays constant in the sky, allowing sailors to navigate dark ocean nights without getting lost.
 Similarly, we all should have a North Star in our focus that can guide us in the ocean of life.

-This classroom will be guided by my spiritual lens with minimal scientific content.
-While most of my other classes incorporate kid-friendly science in the fields of psychology and neurobiology, today I am choosing to be open and personal.
-Your spiritual perspective may not align with mine exactly, but I hope you continue reading, as I believe there are many values we both agree on.
+Your spiritual perspective may not align with mine exactly, but I believe most everyone agrees with gratitude, love, kindness, and most values I talk about below.
 As I describe my guiding Northstar, I hope it helps you define your own.
 My lens of faith is Christian, and I believe that many of the values I rely on are shared by many amazing people of different faiths.
 When we define our North Star, it gives us the ability to not lose our way when we are pulled so many different directions.
 You can certainly use this concept in business, but you can also use this concept in life.

-In early 2025, I was praying in the middle of the night.
-I often get spiritual downloads and insights around 3 or 4 a.m. in the morning for some reason.
-I was feeling a need to talk with God and I always get the clearest answers around that time of night.
-I remember hearing a voice say, "Steph...look at the stars.
+One of the things you should know about me, is I have learned that we can talk to God through the spiritual revelations (or downloads as the world calls it.)
+I don't always get to hear God's voice, but I have had sweet, personal moments where I taste glimpses of His personal love for me.
+I was feeling a need to talk with God and I always get the clearest answers around 3 or 4 a.m in the middle of the night.
+I remember hearing a quiet but beautiful voice in my thoughts say, "Steph...look at the stars.
 (I stood up in the middle of my prayer and stared at the night sky.)
 See how they are all competing for your attention?
 You really only need one star to guide you and that is me."
+I remember in that moment that the night sky lit up with distracting, bright, beautiful stars all around, dividing my attention.
+Then I noticed the big bright constant North Star.
 I remember distinctly recognizing in that moment the week before how social media, marketing ads, youtube shorts, emails flooding my accounts, and stock market signals were all competing for my attention.
 I was not finding my way that week.
 God reminded me who my North Star is.
 This is my North Star:

 And that which doth not edify (negative thoughts) is not of God, and is darkness.
 That which is of God is light; and he that receiveth light, and continueth in God, receiveth more light; and that light groweth brighter and brighter until the perfect day.
 And again, verily I say unto you, and I say it that you may know the truth, that you may chase darkness from among you.

 I want to be a sheep in the Father's Kingdom.
-Jesus was the master at teaching good values to live by that help us become the sheep.
-I have felt Him in my heart guiding my values and I can tell you that He loves you.
-His biggest and greatest recommendation is to love Him, and love others as ourselves.
-He teaches that everything else hangs upon these two parts of love.
-When you love the Lord, obedience ceases to be a burden and you want to help others; peace fills your heart.
-If you want to learn how to find your true North, one way is to study Jesus Christ and learn from his values.
-It is my testimony, that He knows the truth of all things.
+Jesus was the master at teaching good values to live by that help us become the Father's sheep.
+The more I study Jesus Christ, the more I learn how much He and His father, God the Eternal Father, love each of us.
+I have learned that when you love the Lord, obedience ceases to be a burden and you want to help others; peace fills your heart.
+If you want to learn how to find your true North, one way is to study Jesus Christ and learn from his values, no matter what religion you are.
+It is my testimony, that He knows the truth of all things, as He is the only one on Earth who embodied God's character perfectly.
 He knows what values we all should live by.
 He lived them perfectly when He took human form, and walked this earth as the son of God.

 Values are what you believe is important.
-They are like your inner compass — they guide your choices.
+They are like your inner compass or your North Star — they guide your choices.

-Virtue is a good habit or trait you practice.
+Virtue is a good habit or trait you practice usually based off the commandments.

 Character is the patterns formed by your values and virtues over time.
 It’s who you are when no one is watching.
 What you have become.